 Create the perfect ambience for meal times with the right colour scheme for you - and your guests

-The dining room is often one of the less-used rooms in the house nowadays, so if you still have a formal dining room, its worth embracing that sense of occasion and being a little more extravagant and daring with its decoration.
+Dining room colour schemes don’t have to be bland and boring!
+The dining room is often one of the less-used rooms in the house nowadays, so if you still have a formal dining room, it’s worth embracing that sense of occasion and being a little more extravagant and daring with its decoration.

 Take time to consider the size of the room and also the amount of natural light it receives, as it may take on a more practical use in the daytime, for homework or housekeeping, for example.
 A room flooded with light can hold its own during the day when decorated with dark colours, which in turn will be the ideal back drop for an intimate setting in the evening.
 However, a naturally darker room may benefit from a lighter touch of pale shades throughout the day, which can be warmed up with subtle lighting at nightfall.

 Want more dining room ideas?
 READ: Small dining room ideas that will make the most of any space

 Strong use of colour is not for the faint hearted, but a great way to create a dramatic dining experience.
 Be daring with colour on both the walls and floors, or for a more subtle approach, try a bright rug under the table to help define the dining zone, or create focal points with graphic paintings and prints.
 For an atmospheric dining experience, a range of tones in the same colour will unite the entire space, while a dark painted ceiling will give the room a cosy feel.
 If you have a dado rail, consider wallpaper above it and a deep colour below for a cocooning effect.